TotNotTac/discord2discord/README.md

 This bot has some issues.
 I'll fix them when I have some motivation.
 - The code is still not that good, I guess
-- Propably some other stuff.
+- Probably some other stuff.

 # Need help?
 Ask me, Simon#2464 on Discord.